lashifrin/ejabberd-modules/ejabberd_xmlrpc/trunk/README.txt

 {ok,{response,[{struct,[{resources,{array,[{struct,[{resource,"Home"}]},
                                            {struct,[{resource,"Psi"}]}]}}]}]}}

-5. Note: if ejabberd_xmlrpc has the option 'access_commands' configured, as the example configurations provided above, the XML-RPC must include first an argument providing information of a valid account.
+5. Note: if ejabberd_xmlrpc has the option 'access_commands'
+   configured with some access restriction (see the example configurations provided above), the XML-RPC must include first an argument providing information of a valid account.
 For example:
 1> xmlrpc:call({127, 0, 0, 1}, 4560, "/", {call, user_resources, [
    {struct, [{user, "testuser"}, {server, "localhost"}, {password, "aeiou"}]},